SU_A_27

 [i] Red Cross?

-[r] Yes something with the Red Cross and Proxis.
-Braxis or something… That is a Greek name…
+[r] Yes something with red Cross and Proxis.
+Braxis or something … That is a Greece name …

-[i] And how long did your flight from Greece to Belgium last?
+[i] And Van Greece How long did you take flight to Belgium?

 [r] That was by plane.